Safeguarding and Child Protection: Parents' Guide

 - Act as a source of advice, support and in some cases expertise and be responsible for co-ordinating action referrals by liaising with relevant agencies over cases of abuse and allegations of abuse, regarding both children and members of staff.

-- Make themselves (and any deputies) known to all governors and members of staff and ensure governors and members of staff have had training in child protection relevant to their needs and are able to identify and report any concerns they have to the appropriate person.
+- Liaise regularly with the governor responsible for safeguarding.
+Make themselves (and any deputies) known to all governors and members of staff and ensure governors and members of staff have had training in child protection relevant to their needs and are able to identify and report any concerns they have to the appropriate person.

 - Ensure each member of staff has access to and is trained to understand the relevant policies.
 This is also essential in respect of staff who are perhaps part time, temporary or contractual workers or volunteers.
 New staff are trained as they join the School to ensure they are familiar with the School’s Safeguarding Policy, Staff Code of Conduct, the identity of the Designated Lead and have received a copy of the latest DfE booklet KCSIE.
 All staff are reminded of key procedures annually and have formal training refreshed every three years.